-NORD gratefully acknowledges Mélanie Langelier, RN, BSc(N), MSc(N) Program Manager and Research Nurse, Infectious Disease Susceptibility Program, McGill University Health Centre - Research Institute, and Donald C. Vinh, MD, FRCP(C) Director, Infectious Disease Susceptibility Program, Associate Professor, FRQS Clinician-Scientist, Dept. of Medicine (Division of Infectious Diseases; Division of Allergy & Clinical Immunology), Dept. of Medical Microbiology; Dept. of Human Genetics, McGill University Health Centre - Research Institute, for the preparation of this report.
+NORD gratefully acknowledges Mélanie Langelier, RN, BSc(N), MSc(N), Clinical Manager: Medical Genetics, Neurophysiology, Cardiology and Hemodynamics Laboratory, McGill University Health Centre - Research Institute, and Donald C. Vinh, MD, FRCP(C) Director, Centre of Excellence for Genetic Research in Infection and Immunity, Associate Professor, FRQS Clinician-Scientist, Dept. of Medicine (Division of Infectious Diseases; Division of Allergy & Clinical Immunology), Dept. of Medical Microbiology; Dept. of Human Genetics, McGill University Health Centre - Research Institute, for the preparation of this report.

 CARD9 deficiency is a type of primary immunodeficiency.
-Primary immunodeficiency diseases are a group of more than 300 rare, chronic disorders in which part of the body’s immune system is missing or functions improperly.
+Primary immunodeficiency diseases (also called “inborn errors of immunity”) are a group of more than 420 rare, chronic disorders in which part of the body’s immune system is missing or functions improperly.
 These diseases are caused by a mutation in a gene or genes, and, although some disorders present at birth or in early childhood, the disorders can affect anyone, regardless of age or gender.
 Some affect a single part of the immune system; others may affect one or more components of the system.

 The signs and symptoms (or manifestations) of CARD9 deficiency appear quite varied.